Clinical Research Directory

 Summary

-This study aims to compare two commonly used radiofrequency ablation techniques for the treatment of chronic tailbone (coccyx) pain.
-Chronic coccydynia can significantly affect daily activities and quality of life, especially in patients who do not respond adequately to conservative treatments.
-Participants in this study will be randomly assigned to receive either a single-level or double-level radiofrequency ablation procedure targeting the coccygeal nerves.
-These procedures are minimally invasive and are routinely performed in pain management clinics.
-The goal of the study is to determine which technique provides better pain relief and functional improvement.
-Patients will be followed for up to two months after the procedure, and pain levels and quality of life will be evaluated.
-The results of this study may help improve treatment strategies for patients suffering from chronic coccydynia.
+This study aims to compare two commonly used radiofrequency ablation (RFA) techniques for the treatment of chronic tailbone (coccyx) pain, also known as coccydynia.
+Chronic coccydynia can significantly impair daily activities and reduce quality of life, particularly in patients who do not respond adequately to conservative treatments.
+Participants in this study will be randomly assigned to receive either a single-level or double-level radiofrequency ablation (RFA) procedure targeting the coccygeal nerve pathways.
+These procedures are minimally invasive and are routinely performed in pain management practice.
+The primary objective of the study is to determine which technique provides superior pain relief and functional improvement.
+Patients will be followed for up to two months after the procedure, and pain intensity and quality of life will be evaluated using validated outcome measures.
+The results of this study may help optimize interventional treatment strategies for patients suffering from chronic coccydynia.

 Key Details